theemadnes/grpc-gateway-internal-example/README.md

 # grpc-gateway-internal-example
 super simple use of a gRPC service behind a managed, internal ALB on Google Cloud

+This setup will use *plaintext* both between the client and the load balancer (over port 80) and plaintext (using h2c, configured via the service's `appProtocol` field) between the load balancer and the backend gRPC service.
+You are welcome to adapt this code to enable TLS termination at the load balancer layer if your situation dictates, but that's up to you.

 Prerequisites:

 - GKE cluster with the [Gateway controller](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#enable-gateway) enabled